jasonsbeer/Amiga-2000-EATX/README.md

 All original signals are available on the internal video slot.

-You will need a video hybrid (VIDIOT) to produce video related signals.
-In the event you do not have one, you can build one.
-See the project at this link: https://github.com/SukkoPera/OpenAmigaVideoHybrid

 ### Memory
 The original 256k x 4 DRAMs have been replaced by a single SRAM.
 The 2000 EATX is permanently configured to recognize 1MB chip ram and requires Fatter Agnus (MOS 8372A).
+Other Agnus revisions are not supported at this time.

 ### Audio Output
 The original left/right RCA jacks of the Amiga have been replaced by a 3.5mm stereo audio jack.